apatil2332/NinjaOne/README.md

 2. **Install Dependencies**

-## you dont need to  to installl any dependencies manually because I have already added all node modules in the git repo.
+## you dont need to  to installl any dependencies manually because I have already added all node modules in the git repository.

 3. **Directory Setup**